 Enter a name for your new project and click Create.
 If you have created only one project, it will be automatically selected in the Projects drop-down box, so just click Open to load your project.
 If you have more than projects, you will have to choose one from the drop down list.

-Cube will read your Ubuntu system’s repositories to check for all available, installed and needs to be updated packages.
-Once done, you will see the cube’s main interface.
+Cube will read your Ubuntu system's repositories to check for all available, installed packages and packages which are needs to be updated.
+Once done, you will see the cube's main interface.

 Since it is offline system, we can't download or install anything at this moment.
 So exit Camicri cube application.